moggieuk/ERCF-Software-V3/README.md

   <li>The dreaded "Timer too close" can occur but I believe I have worked around most of these cases.
 The problem is not always an overloaded mcu as often cited -- there are a couple of bugs in Klipper that will delay messages between mcu and host and thus provoke this problem.
 To minimize you hitting these, I recommend you use a step size of 8 for the gear motor.
 You don't need high fidelity and this greatly reduces the chance of this error.
 Also, increasing 'num_moves' also is a workaround.
 I'm not experiencing this and have a high speed (200 mm/s) single move load with a step size of 8.
   <li>The servo problem where a servo with move to end position and then jump back can occur due to bug in Klipper just like the original software.
 The workaroud is increase the same servo "dwell" config options in small increments until the servo works reliably.
 Note that this driver will retry the initial servo down movement if it detects slippage thus working around this issue to some extent.
   <li>I also added a 'apply_bowden_correction' config option that dictates whether the driver "believes" the encoder or not for long moves.
 If enabled, the driver will make correction moves to get the encoder reading correct.
 If disabled the gear stepper movement will be applied without slippage detection.
 Details on when this is useful is documented in 'ercf_parameters'.
 If enabled, the options 'load_bowden_tolerance' and 'unload_bowden_tolerance' will set the threshold at which correction is applied.
-  <li>I recommend Ette's "sensorless selector" option -- it works well and provides for additional recovery abilities if filment gets stuck in encoder preventing selection of a different gate.
+  <li>I can recommend the "sensorless selector" option -- it works well and provides for additional recovery abilities if filment gets stuck in encoder preventing selection of a different gate.
-  <li>Speeds.... starting in v1.1.7 I exposed the speed setting for all the various moves made by ERCF.
+  <li>Speeds.... starting in v1.1.7 the speed setting for all the various moves made by ERCF can be tuned.
 These are all configurable in the 'ercf_parameters.cfg' file or can be tested without restarting Klipper with the 'ERCF_TEST_CONFIG' command.
 If you want to optimise performance you might want to tuning these faster.
 If you do, watch for the gear stepper missing steps which will often be reported as slippage.
 </ul>

 Good luck and hopefully a little less *enraged* printing.
 You can find me on discord as *moggieuk#6538*